 The incarcerated voter must fill out an Application for Registration and Special Ballot form, made available from the liaison officer once an election or referendum has been called.
-The completed form must be validate the information on the form.
+The completed form must be returned to the liaison officer, who will then validate the information on the form.